oskariorg/oskari-server/content-resources/README.md

 Views are configured as json under /src/main/resources/json/views/[view.json]

 Sql should be generic sql statements that add map layers/permissions and other content.

+# Add a new view

+Add a postgres sample view with the following command.
+It parses the json file and adds the view to the db.

+    mvn clean install exec:java -Doskari.addview=postgres-sample-view.json

+# Database setting

+The database properties can be modified in src/main/resources/db.properties.